pulp/pulp/docs/dev-guide/contributing/building.rst

 When to build from a -dev branch, a tag or hotfix branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All alphas and betas are built from the -dev branch of each project.
-As changes are added to the -dev branch of a project, those changes are released with the next alpha or beta.
+All betas are built from the -release branch of each project.
+As changes are cherry-picked to the -release branch of a project, those changes are released with the next beta.
 Once a beta is considered stable, the release candidate should be built from the tag that was generated during the build process of the stable beta.
 This guarantees that the RPMs generated will be exactly the same as the ones that were part of the stable beta.
 Similarly, a GA release should be built from